Handicapping the Market in Sports Betting

 +450 is 100/550= 0.18181 (18.18%)

-I've just determined the fair market price of -550 / +450 is not the +500 / -500 novice bettors might presume it is but rather the fair market price is actually -466 / +466.
+We have just determined the fair market price of -550 / +450 is not the +500 / -500 that novice bettors might presume, but rather it's actually -466 / +466.
 Those who thought otherwise simply misunderstood how juice works.
-When the bookmaker first got the report from his oddsmaker he discovered an 82.32% chance that Team A wins and a 17.68% chance that Team B wins.
-He then built in his margin (juice) by adding 2.8% to each probability arriving at 84.62% and 18.18% for -550 /+450.
-Perhaps he didn't actually start with 2.8%; maybe he did 2.75%, seen it came to an odd number and added a little more to get the clean numbers of -550/+450, but this provides the general gist of how he added juice.
+When the bookmaker first got the report from his oddsmaker, he discovered an 82.32% chance that Team A will win and a 17.68% chance that Team B wins.
+He then built into his margin (juice) by adding 2.8% to each probability, arriving at 84.62% and 18.18% for -550 /+450.
+Perhaps he didn't actually start with 2.8%; maybe he did 2.75% seeing that it came to an odd number and he added a little more to get the clean numbers of -550/+450; but this provides the general gist of how juice is added.

-Note: If you scroll up to the top of this section I've included a no-vig calculator that can be used to remove juice without doing any math.
+Note: If you scroll up to the top of this section, you'll find a- no-vig calculator that can be used to remove juice without doing any math.

 Simple Logic Leads to Profit

-Using all the information covered in this article with a little practice you'll be able to start making wise sports bets on almost any given league without even knowing the sport.
-To use an extreme example, let's say you're on holiday in Poland and introduced by a friend to the betting site efortuna.pl.
-After viewing their odds you're shocked at how much juice they have, but also shocked that the odds are always closer to European betting sites for one team while way worse for their opponent.
+Using the information covered in this article, with a little practice you'll be able to start making wise sports bets on almost any given league without even knowing the sport.
+To use an extreme example, let's say you're on a holiday in Poland and are introduced by a friend to the betting site efortuna.pl.
+After viewing their odds, you're shocked at how much juice they have, but also that the odds are always closer to European betting sites for one team while way worse for their opponent.

-You've just discovered the square site for Poland and using this information despite knowing nothing about Polish sports you're now able to quickly spot who the fan favorites are.
-Your next step is to check out all the betting sites you're already familiar with to see which offer PLN currency, and trust me you'll be surprised as even US friendly site Bookmaker.eu offers this.
+You've just discovered the square site for Poland, and using this information despite knowing nothing about Polish sports, you're now able to quickly spot who the fan favorites are.
+Your next step is to check out all the betting sites you're familiar with to see which offer PLN currency, and trust me, you'll be surprised that even US friendly site Bookmaker.eu offers this.

-Now if you are an expert on a sport such as NFL football, equipped with this new understand of the betting market you're now to ready learn advanced football betting strategy.
-Clicking that link and reading articles contained within will no doubt help you win more money this betting season.
-Alternately, if you are ready to place wagers and put this into practice, head back to our gambling homepage to find the highest rated sites for online sports betting.
+If you are an expert on a sport such as NFL football, equipped with this new understanding of the betting market, you're now ready to learn advanced football betting strategy.
+Clicking the link and reading articles contained within will no doubt help you win more money this betting season.
+Alternately, if you are ready to place wagers and put all this into practice, head back to our gambling homepage to find the highest-rated sites for online sports betting.